juggernaut/juggernaut.github.io/_posts/2017-09-20-nginx-flask-postgres-docker-compose.markdown

 ---
 In my [previous post]({{ site.baseurl }}{% post_url 2017-09-14-docker-migrating-legacy-links %}), I wrote about how I migrated my app to use user-defined networks.
 As I mentioned in that post, I preferred to start with just the basic docker commands to avoid "magic" as much as possible.
 However, as expected, running multiple docker commands by hand or in a shell script is far too brittle.
-Docker Compose is the recommended tool to manage multi-container deployments.
+[Docker Compose](https://docs.docker.com/compose/) is the recommended tool to manage multi-container deployments.
+In this blog post, I'll detail how I redid my setup using `docker-compose`.

 For illustrative purposes, I've extracted a subset of my code and posted a fully functional example on GitHub.
 If you're the impatient type, go [here](https://github.com/juggernaut/nginx-flask-postgres-docker-compose-example) to try it out.